mingfeisun/hrisys/README.md

 - Grouping skeleton nodes into limbs.
 - Apply different BVH motions to each limb.
 - Tutorials for XtendedActor class.
+- XTracker: Limb operation with depth sensor. *dependency: OpenNI2 and NiTE2*
+- XWalker: Limb walking motion control with controller. *dependency: ROS (wiimote)*

 ### To be developed

-- Operating actor via openni2 and tf.
-- Operating actor via openni2 + Wii controller.
+- Collision detection.
 - Automatic object grasping for actor operation using inverse-kinematics.
 - BVH loading for non-compatible models.
 - Eye-sight movement.